naisy/realtime_object_detection/README.md

 #### Camera
 with run_stream.py
 This is OpenCV argument.
-* USB Webcam on PC
+* USB Webcam on PC/Xavier
 ```
 camera_input: 0
 ```